frodrigo/postile/README.md

     docker run --network host oslandia/postile postile --help

+To be able to access Postile from outside the container do not forget to use the option `--listen 0.0.0.0`.

 ## Example of serving postgis layers individually

     postile --pguser **** --pgpassword **** --pgdatabase mydb --pghost localhost --listen-port 8080 --cors